 Getting a Request

-A couple of tips to make sure the meet and greet goes well:
+Tips – A few tips to make sure the meet and greet goes well.

-- If you have any dogs, put them away so the new dog can come into the house and get settle in prior to meeting their new friends.
-The less stress free environment you can make, the easier it will be for everyone.
+- If you have any dogs, put them away so the new dog can come into the house and get settled in prior to meeting their new friends.
+The less stress environment you can make, the easier it will be for everyone.

 - Try going to a dog park where it’s a neutral playing field for everyone.